Hypernetwork models are small neural networks for modifying styles.

 Users generally find LoRA models produce better results.
 Their file sizes are similar, typically below 200MB, and way smaller than checkpoint models.

 LoRA is a data storage method.
-It does not define the training process, which can either be dreambooth or additional training.
+It does not define the training process, which can be dreambooth or additional training.
 Hypernetwork defines the training.

 Embeddings are the result of a fine-tuning method called textual inversion.
 Like hypernetwork, textual inversion does not change the model.
 It simply defines new keywords to achieve certain styles.